turboencabulator/Labrador/README.md

 For the documentation, please visit the [wiki](https://github.com/espotek-org/Labrador/wiki).

-## Raspberry Pi Build
-***Please note that Raspbian version 9 (Stretch) or later is required to install this software.***

-To install Labrador on the Raspberry Pi, open a terminal and paste the following command:
-`wget -O /tmp/labrador_bootstrap_pi https://raw.githubusercontent.com/espotek-org/Labrador/master/labrador_bootstrap_pi && sudo chmod +x /tmp/labrador_bootstrap_pi && sudo /tmp/labrador_bootstrap_pi`

-This will automatically download, compile and install the latest version of the Labrador software from source.
-The whole process will take around 20-30 minutes, so don't forget to pack a snack!
-After running it, a desktop entry will appear for the Labrador software (under Education), and running the `labrador` command from the terminal will launch the software interface.

 ## Building from Source
 If you're looking to build from source but don't know where to start, Qt Creator is the easiest way to get your toes wet!
 https://www.qt.io/download-open-source/